RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 Note that none of this requires any kind of intent at all on the part of the network operator.
-No one need _set out_ to say "If someone is interested in woodworking, or advocating genocide, or rejecting science, show them things like those" There is not even any guarantee that that's what will happen--the algorithm might find that controversy and disagreement generate engagement, and so it might promote posts that are opposite what a user thinks.
+No one need _set out_ to say "If someone is interested in woodworking, or hate speech, or rejecting science, show them things like that" There is not even any guarantee that that's what will happen--the algorithm might find that controversy and disagreement generate engagement, and so it might promote posts that are opposite what a user thinks.
 The algorithm